 Navient spun off from Sallie Mae in 2014.
-It is a loan issuer, servicer and collector of both private and federal student loans with more than 12 million customers.
-It can be aggressive in communications with borrowers who fall behind on payments, but it is slow to charge off accounts, offers a variety of programs to help with short-term financial challenges, and will negotiate settlements.
+It’s a loan issuer, servicer and collector of both private and federal student loans with more than 12 million customers.
+It can be aggressive in communications with borrowers who fall behind on payments, but it’s slow to charge off accounts, offers a variety of programs to help with short-term financial challenges, and will negotiate settlements.
 Learn more about Navient here.

 National Collegiate Trust (NCT)

 NCT is one of the nation’s largest holders of private student loan debt.
 It is not a company but a set of trusts used to purchase private student loans from lenders.
-As such, it often does not communicate directly with borrowers but uses servicers, such as American Education Services (AES).
-The accounts will stay with the servicer unless it is sent to collections or an attorney.
-The service is who you will communicate with if you need information or have issues making your loan payments.
+As such, often it doesn’t communicate directly with borrowers but uses servicers, such as American Education Services (AES).
+The account will stay with the servicer unless it’s sent to collections or an attorney.
+The servicer is who you will communicate with if you need information or have issues making your loan payments.
 Learn more about NCT here.

 American Education Services (AES)

 AES doesn’t actually loan money, but manages accounts for companies that do.
-It is owned by the Pennsylvania Higher Education Assistance Agency (PHEA), which is the nation’s second largest private student loan servicer.
+It’s owned by the Pennsylvania Higher Education Assistance Agency (PHEA), which is the nation’s second largest private student loan servicer.
 AES also services loans under the Federal Family Education Loan program.
-Regardless of lender, if AES is the servicer, they are the entity you will deal with to make payments or address challenges making payments.
+Regardless of lender, if AES is the servicer, it’s the entity you’ll deal with to make payments or address any challenges making payments.
 Learn more about AES here.

 What steps do I take to resolve my student loan debt?